css-materials/course-site/content/homework/explore-data/index.md

 Answer the following questions.
 Generate appropriate figures/tables to support your conclusions.

 1. How many white males with prior signs of mental illness initiated a mass shooting after 2000?
-1. Which month of the year has the most mass shootings?
-Generate a bar chart sorted in chronological order to provide evidence of your answer.
 1. How does the distribution of mass shooting fatalities differ between White and Black shooters?
 What about White and Latino shooters?
 <!--
+1. Which month of the year has the most mass shootings?
+Generate a bar chart sorted in chronological order to provide evidence of your answer.
+-->

 ### Very open-ended

 1. Are mass shootings with shooters suffering from mental illness different from mass shootings with no signs of mental illness in the shooter?
-Assess the relationship between mental illness and total victims, mental illness and location type, and the intersection of all three variables.
+Assess the relationship between mental illness and total victims, and the intersection of these variables.

 {{% callout note %}}
 Make sure to provide 1-2 brief paragraphs of written interpretation of your tables/figures.
 Graphs and tables alone will not be sufficient to answer this question.
 {{% /callout %}}
--->

 ## Formatting Guide